nfoxdev/nfCustomEnvHelper/README.md

   - Toggle desktop/active window ( F12 )

 note:
- Run this utility as many times as you need for a given folder to recreate/fix the shortcut or update to a newer version
+ Run this utility as many times as you need to recreate/fix a shortcut or update to a newer version

-If you have a common config routine you want to run on all your projects, just include it in "afterstartup".

 *------------------------------------------------------------------------------*